-4 Hidden Gems in Ballston Spa & Malta
+Hidden Gems to Visit in Ballston Spa & Malta

-While we could probably argue that Ballston Spa and Malta are, in and of themselves, hidden gems in the Capital Region, we want to go a step further and introduce you to the best spots in this picturesque area.
+While we could probably argue that Ballston Spa and Malta are, in and of themselves, hidden gems in the Capital Region, we want to go a step further and introduce you to the best underrated spots in this picturesque area.
 Whether you'd like to spend a day in a quaint village, explore the stunning scenery, discover the region's history, or get a taste of local fare, there are plenty of fun things to explore in and around Ballston Spa and Malta.

 Tour Ballston Lake by Kayak, Canoe, or Paddleboard

-Start at Kelly Park in Ballston Spa and wind your way all the way to Saratoga Lake.
-The creek is fairly gentle, but can become more challenging depending on the time of year and water level, this paddle can be gentle to moderate.
-Once the Kayaderosseras was a river large enough to power several area mills.
-Now it is a smaller, gentle creek-like river in a beautiful rural setting, full of local flora and fauna.
+Start at Kelly Park in Ballston Spa and wind your way along the Kayaderosseras Creek to Saratoga Lake.
+The creek is fairly gentle, but can become more challenging depending on the time of year, water level, and paddling direction.
+Back in the nineteenth century, the "Kaydeross" was strong enough to power several area mills.
+Now it is a gentle creek with a beautiful rural setting, full of local flora and fauna.